nharakh00/Retail_Analytics_Project/README.md

 4. Profit margins for smaller grocery stores are higher because they make money by selling at higher prices and retaining customers.

-5. The best-selling products should be placed at eye level.

 ## Case